philocalyst/recipe/prompt.md

 Notes are very useful.
 Their syntax is @&INGRIDENT(NOTE){QUANTITY} Use them to describe attributes of an ingridient.
 Like walnuts(chopped).
 They should only be used when the ingredient is generally understood to be easily brought to the state described by its attribute.
 So you wouldn't do flour(all purpose), as someone purchasing a specializaed flour would not be expected to bring it to an "all purpose" state.

 Now when using notes for cookware, understand that quanitity should be used exclusively for the number of a particular item.
 Notes should be used to describe the shape or size of the item.
 So if the recipe calls for a bowl, and it doesn't clarify the size, you might have to assume, but an example could be: #bowl(small){2} for two small bowls.
 This is because size is largely up to interpreation, and notes should be used to provide a semblance of accuracy in ambiguity, not interfere with a recognized constant like the amount of something.
+For that reason, there's no reason to use language like "pair" when you can define the quantity as two.

 Again for cookware, the material would also be defined as a note.
 So a wooden spoon would be #spoon(wooden){}.
 The texture is different, so a large serrated knife would be represented as #serrated knife(large){}